beevk/ts-express-postgres/README.md

 ## Usage

-All commands defaults to development environment.
+All commands default to the development environment.
 You can set `NODE_ENV` to `production` or use the shortcuts below.

 ```bash
 # Running